mbezjak/napalm/README.md

 ## How to delete a program
 napalm curently has no option to delete installed program.
 You will have to do it manually.
 All programs are installed in NAPALM_PROGRAMS_DIR directory.
-Removing desired directory will ensure it is no longer intalled.
+Removing desired directory will ensure it is no longer installed.

 ## License
 Project uses MIT license.
 Check LICENSE file for more info.